0 hidden charges. 0 forex

 So, you see, tax planning is no rocket science.
 All it takes is careful consideration of your annual earnings and proper research into the various tax-saving tools available for you to invest.
 Pay special attention to your preferred investment horizon, and risk appetite.
 Don’t let tax-saving concerns carry you away and drive you into locking a chunk of your money for long periods, rendering you unable to fulfil your short or mid-term goals.

-What is the basic concept of income?
+1. What is the basic concept of income?

 The basic concept of income refers to the money or earnings that an individual or entity receives from various sources such as employment, investments, or business operations.
 It is the amount of money that an individual or entity earns during a specific period, such as a year or a month.

-What are the 4 steps of income tax?
+2. What are the 4 steps of income tax?

-The four basic steps of income tax are as follows:
+The four basic income tax steps are:

 Get the Fi app